hanschristianboy/hanschristianboy.github.io/_pages/research.md

 author_profile: true
 ---

-*Boom vs Bust in House Price Belief Formation* \
+*Why House Price Beliefs Are Extrapolated Only in Booms* \
-Summary: House price beliefs show momentum in booms but not in downturns.
-I argue that this is because market observers process price signals differently in booms than in downturns given homeowner incentives to climb the property ladder.
-Ample evidence at the levels of dwellings and of neighborhoods supports this view.
+Summary: House price beliefs exhibit momentum during booms but not in downturns, converging to market prices from different ex-ante levels of optimism.
+This study suggests that sales data contain information about price trajectories in booms, as equity-constrained homeowners seek reservation gains, whereas in downturns, sales signal only current price levels not trajectories.

-*The Property Ladder and the Labor-Leisure Trade-off* \
+*Local Spillovers From Distressed Housing Portfolios* \
-Summary: A small increase of a household's labor supply can enable a discontinuous jump in their consumption of housing services as downpayment-constrained homeowners climb up the property ladder.
-Through a natural experiment in Depression-era Philadelphia, I show that marginal climbers increase their labor supply around the time of their intended home purchase.
+Summary: This study provides causal evidence of housing market externalities caused by investor financial distress in 1930s Philadelphia.
+The need to refinance short-term mortgage debt amid a banking crisis is used for identification.
+Investors' financial distress caused negative local spillovers even around properties they did not sell.